 An open house tour with my daughter at the New England Culinary Institute in Burlington, Vermont, left me green with envy.
 Valerie was going to learn how to make baguettes – from a real French pastry chef!
 I went home, and, since I couldn’t be one, at least I could buy “The Bread Baker’s Apprentice“.

 Reading Peter Reinhart’s instructions I was struck by an epiphany!
 I had always (as stated in my recipes) just placed a cup with cold water in the oven.
-Though my bread had the right taste and the right crumb, the crust was rather chewy and thick.
-But now I learned how to set up my oven for hearth baking – with baking stone and STEAM!
+Though my breads had the right taste and right crumb, the crust was rather chewy and thick.
+But now I learned how to set up my oven for hearth baking – with a baking stone and STEAM!

 With the discovery of steam, my humble Feinbrot was transformed!
 Flavorful, a bit tangy, with a thin, crisp crust, it tastes good with cold cuts, but also with honey or jam.